CVMLmu/FMOX/README.md

 [[`CSV`](https://xxxxxxxxxxxxx)]
 [[`BibTex`](#citing-imagebind)]

+purpose of this repo

+FMO VS NON-FMO LABELING
+OBJECT SIZE LABELLING
+Make easy TO USE ....

 <!-- To appear at IMVIP 2025.
 For details, see the paper:
 **[FMOX : Extending the ground truth labels associated with FMO